Wood: Material-Specific Data

 This web page is a brief summary of wood material-specific data.
-For more comprehensive information, see the 2016 and 2017 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.
+For more comprehensive information, see the 2018 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.

 On this page:

-EPA estimated wood pallet recycling (usually by chipping for uses such as mulch or bedding material, but excluding wood combusted as fuel) at three million tons in 2017 for a 16.7 percent recycling rate.
+EPA estimated wood pallet recycling (usually by chipping for uses such as mulch or bedding material, but excluding wood combusted as fuel) at 3.1 million tons in 2018 for a 17.1 percent recycling rate.

 Please see the EPA Methodology Document for further information on estimating the generation and management of wood.